lmorais-dev/fibchain/README.md

 * Use message signing with Wallet Connect to avoid storing and manipulating the user's private keys.
 * Add CI/CD pipelines to automatically test and deploy both the contract and the host application.
 * No input and output validation in both contract and host applications.
+* Span and Log collection are enabled and working, but no metrics (counters, gauges, etc.) are set up.

 ## Running the application